 Phases of environmental due diligence

-Phase I: Preliminary site study
+Phase I: Preliminary Site Study

-Phase I Objectives
+Objectives of Phase I

 - Identify potentially contaminated sites.